Eczema on hands

 • a coarser skin texture

 There is acute and chronic eczema, although the symptoms are basically the same.
+Chronic eczema refers to long lasting eczema, which means individuals may experience eczema symptoms that flare-up more frequently.
+Although irritating and frustrating to deal with, it is not contagious.
 An acute and mild eczema that is not very pronounced will not cause severe flare-ups and can subside quickly with the help of proper care.
+As such, there are several types of eczema that can be triggered by various factors.

 A woman itching her leg